MathisGuillet1/demo-kotlin/README.md

-# From Java to Kotlin
+# Workshop from Java to Kotlin

+This material in this repository is intended to be used for the sake of a workshop demonstration for people willing to move from Java to Kotlin.
+It provides some sample code written in Java and an equivalent written in Kotlin.

+The goal of this repository is **NOT** to demonstrate a Spring Boot project with great standards.
+All code is written only for the sake of showcasing differences.

 ## Kotlin in 15 minutes for JVM developers

 I am new to Kotlin and I am a Java/Scala developer, I need to understand the basics.

-I have only 15 minutes to start coding with Kotlin :
+I have only 15 minutes to start reading Kotlin code :

 [Kotlin basics in 15 minutes](https://kotlinlang.org/docs/basic-syntax.html#creating-classes-and-instances)
 or